EIRINI MALLIARAKI

 How may it work?

-Humpbacks are fishing under dangerous and noisy shipping lanes.
+Humpbacks are feeding in dangerous, noisy shipping lanes.

 Sound from the tags nudges the whales away from ships.